 Photograph © Paddy Ryan (white-necked raven above Mt Kilimanjaro)

-In 2014 Bill walked up Mount Kilimanjaro in Tanzania.
-While sitting beside his tent below the summit he watched three pairs of white-necked ravens duelling mid-flight.
-This included them flying in mirror formation – one upside down under the other – parting, then soaring directly towards each other before clasping talons mid-air.
+In 2014 Bill walked up Mount Kilimanjaro, Tanzania.
+Sitting beside his tent at basecamp, he watched white-necked ravens duetting, mid-air.
+This included flying in mirror formation – one upside down beneath the other – parting, then soaring directly towards each other and clasping talons.
 This aerial display in the oxygen-poor air at c.
-5800 m left a lasting impression and inspired the poem, Thin Air Living.
-He set this for SATB choir, solo soprano and solo piano for a commission from King’s School, Worcester.
+5800m left a lasting impression and inspired the poem Torchlight which he set for SATB choir, solo soprano and solo piano for a commission from King’s School, Worcester.
+The piece is currently being revised.

 Icicle